nabab/bbn/README.md

 #### The execution

 :arrow_right: An optional file `src/custom1.php` is included with an object `$bbn` available with property `mvc`
 :arrow_right: If we are not in CLI mode a session is started
 :arrow_right: Still not in CLI mode an optional file `src/custom2.php` is included with an object `$bbn` available with property `mvc`, `user` and `session` depending on the configuration
 :arrow_right: The MVC includes the controller

+#### The output

-:arrow_right: Whatever output becomes the `content` property of the response object
+:arrow_right: The output buffer becomes the `content` property of the response object
 :arrow_right: An optional file `src/custom3.php` is included with an object `$bbn` available with the new property `obj` which will be the output

-#### The output

 :arrow_right:  If it is a landing page (no POST) the property `content` will be returned with HTML headers
 :arrow_right:  Otherwise the object `mvc->obj` will be returned encoded with JSON headers
 :arrow_right:  If there is no `content` in `obj` but there is `file` or `image` the response will be dealt accordingly with the corresponding headers